ignaspangonis/neo4j-app/README.md

 # Neo4j app

-The purpose of this program is to test out capabilities of Neo4J.
+The purpose of this program is to test out capabilities of the most popular graph database - [Neo4J](https://neo4j.com/).

 ## Task